xlladdins/xll/README.md

 ## Handles

-Handles are used to access C++ objects in Excel.
+Handles are used to embed C++ objects in Excel.
 Call `xll::handle<T> h(new T(...))`
 to create a handle to an object of type `T` from any constructor.
 If the cell a function is being called from contains a handle from